StrongResearch/isc-demos/yolov10-training/README.md

 ```
 Logging results to runs/detect/train2
 ```
 After the training is complete, check your results at that specified directory.
-You should be able to see images of the confusion matrix and overall results graphs.
+You should be able to see images of results like confusion matrix.

 # Custom Dataset Training
 1. Organize your dataset like this.
 If you do not have a test split for your data, it is OK.
 Just make sure you have the validation split.